 The UPF with SFC capability (UPF-SFC) deploys an SFC functionality with several SFPs corresponding to pre-defined SFC polices as indicated in Figure 6.X.1-1.

-The AF indicates the SFC ID and optionally Metadata for a selected target (e.g., a traffic flow, a UE, a group of UEs, etc.).
+The AF indicates the SFP ID and optionally Metadata for a selected target (e.g., a traffic flow, a UE, a group of UEs, etc.).

-The PCF authorizes the requested SFC ID e.g., by checking whether it is part of a pre-agreed SFC ID list in the service level agreement.
+The PCF authorizes the requested SFP ID and Metadata (if provided by the AF) e.g., by checking whether it is part of a pre-agreed SFP ID list in the service level agreement.
+The 5GC does not parse or interpret the Metadata.

-The SMF indicates the SFC ID and optionally Metadata to the UPF-SFC via N4x interface, in addition to the targeted traffic flows description.
+The SMF indicates the SFP ID and optionally Metadata to the UPF-SFC via N4 interface, in addition to the targeted traffic flows description.

-The UPF-SFC steers the targeted traffic flows towards the SFP indicated by the received SFC ID.
+The UPF-SFC steers the targeted traffic flows towards the SFP indicated by the received SFP ID.
 Additionally it may perform SFC encapsulation as defined in RFC8300 [Y] and include the received Metadata in the SFC encapsulation header.

-NOTE: It is also possible to rely on the existing traffic steering information to identify a specific SFP, rather than introducing the new SFC ID parameter.
+NOTE: It is also possible to rely on the existing traffic steering information to identify a specific SFP, rather than introducing the new SFP ID parameter.
 For instance, there can be several pre-defined N6 tunnels between the UPF-PSA and the UPF-SFC, each N6 tunnels corresponding to a distinct SFC path.
 However, this would create an undesired dependency between the configuration of N6 tunnels and the configuration of SFPs.
 For instance, every time an SFP is added or removed, this would imply reconfiguration of the N6 tunnels.
-In contrast, keeping SFC ID as a distinct parameter allows for changes in the SFP configuration without any impact on the 5GC user plane configuration.
-Note also that N4x is needed to convey the Metadata information to the UPF-SFC.
+In contrast, keeping SFP ID as a distinct parameter allows for changes in the SFP configuration without any impact on the 5GC user plane configuration.
+Note also that N4 is needed to convey the Metadata information to the UPF-SFC.

+Editor’s Note: It is FFS whether there is a need to report data usage on per SFP basis and how this would be achieved.

 6.X.2 Procedures

 Figure 6.X.2-1 illustrates the enhancements to the procedure for processing AF requests to influence traffic routing for PDU Sessions not identified by a UE address, as described in TS 23.502 [2] clause 4.3.6.2.
 This procedure is used when targeting a group of UE(s), or any UE accessing a combination of DNN and S-NSSAI, or targeting individual UE by a GPSI.
-The SFC ID and Metadata provided as part of this procedure are applied upon PDU Session establishment, but can also result in modification of already established PDU Sessions that are impacted by the AF request.
+The SFP ID and Metadata provided as part of this procedure are applied upon PDU Session establishment, but can also result in modification of already established PDU Sessions that are impacted by the AF request.

 Figure 6.X.2-1: Procedure for AF influenced traffic routing for SFC in 5GC for PDU Sessions not identified by a UE address